Bakisha/USCL/README.md

 Commands for control of cube parameters:

-      cube_name.setAutoClearBackBuffer(false/true);
+-cube_name.setAutoClearBackBuffer(false/true);

-              - every time next frame is draw, back buffer will be cleared (true) (You must re-draw every frame) or drawed LEDs will remain the same (false) (You must draw it again with brighness 0 to turn it off)
+ every time next frame is draw, back buffer will be cleared (true) (You must re-draw every frame) or drawed LEDs will remain the same (false) (You must draw it again with brighness 0 to turn it off)

-    cube.copyCurrentFrame();
+-cube.copyCurrentFrame();

-              - copy frame that is showing in front buffer to back buffer so stuff can be added/deleted
+copy frame that is showing in front buffer to back buffer so stuff can be added/deleted

 List of commands for drawing (note: it not imiadelly shown, it is drawn in back buffer)